 Fulbright Scholar and Visiting Professor, Buskerud University College, Norway, 2007

 Visiting Professor, Universities of Huddersfield and Bournemouth, England, 2013

-Gerontology, interdisciplinary teamwork in health care, health care policy, family and community health
+Gerontology, interprofessional teamwork in health and social care, health care policy, family and community health

-Health promotion with older adults, interprofessional education, ethical issues in geriatric care, comparative geriatric health care policy, aging and disability, and narrative gerontology
+Health promotion with older adults, interprofessional education, ethical issues in geriatric care, comparative geriatric health care policy, narrative gerontology, aging and disability

 Other Scholarly and/or Creative Work: